 - As most operations are in South Africa, the economic and social context

 of the country was prioritised during the impact analysis.
 Key socioeconomic challenges faced by South Africa are the following:

 - High rates of inequality and poverty

 - High unemployment

 - Constrained electricity grid (national loadshedding)

 - Economic transformation

 - Sovereign debt balances

 - Recovery from the Covid-19 pandemic

-- In 2023, the group was impacted by geopolitical issues, high inflation rates, high interest rates, high cost of living, sovereign and household
+- In 2024, the group was impacted by geopolitical issues, high inflation rates, high interest rates, high cost of living, sovereign and household debt, and low growth.
+These issues reinforce the challenges identified during the impact analysis performed in 2021 and the relevance of the focus areas selected.

-Chairman's report in the FirstRand annual integrated report 2022, pages 12-15
+Chairman's report in the FirstRand annual integrated report 20226, pages 12-15

-Analysis of financial results 30 June 2022, pages 14-15
+Analysis of financial results 30 June 20227, pages 14-15

-FirstRand results presentation 30 June 2022, pages 5-6
+FirstRand results presentation 30 June 20228, pages 5-6